NVlabs/Minitron/README.md

   <p align="center">Minitron accuracy (MMLU) vs. other baseline models.
 Compression results in significant reduction of training costs for additional models(40x) while producing better results.
 Please refer to our <a href="https://arxiv.org/abs/2407.14679">paper</a> for the full set of results.</p>
 </p>

-Deriving the Nemotron-4-Minitron 8B and 4B models from the base 15B model using our approach requires up to **40x fewer training tokens** per model compared to training from scratch; this results in **compute cost savings of 1.8x** for training the full model family (15B, 8B, and 4B).
-Nemotron-4-Minitron models exhibit up to a 16% improvement in MMLU scores compared to training from scratch, perform comparably to other community models such as Mistral 7B, Gemma 7B and Llama-3 8B, and outperform state-of-the-art compression techniques from the literature.
+Deriving the Minitron 8B and 4B models from the base Nemotron-4 15B model using our approach requires up to **40x fewer training tokens** per model compared to training from scratch; this results in **compute cost savings of 1.8x** for training the full model family (15B, 8B, and 4B).
+Minitron models exhibit up to a 16% improvement in MMLU scores compared to training from scratch, perform comparably to other community models such as Mistral 7B, Gemma 7B and Llama-3 8B, and outperform state-of-the-art compression techniques from the literature.
 Please refer to our [arXiv paper](https://arxiv.org/abs/2407.14679) for more details.

 ## Hugging Face Checkpoints, Model Cards and Usage